A detailed budget will help you plan your project and also convince backers that you can credibly make it happen.

 During the verification process, you will be asked to provide evidence of how you arrived at these costs.
 Failure to do so can result in the verification process taking a lot longer than usual, and may result in your project not getting verified.
 We recommend that you upload any supporting evidence before you submit the project for verification.

 If you are purchasing an item, you should do your research into how much it will cost and include that figure.
 If you are getting work done by a contractor, then call them up and ask for a quote.
 For work costing more than £5k, aim to get 3 quotes.
 If you do need to estimate costs, talk to people who have run similar projects (or check out the Spacehive project archive) to make sure that you are in the right ballpark.
 You are able to upload quotes and evidence backing up your costs.
-These will not be visible to the wider public but will be available for the Spacehive team and the verification team at Locality to review.
+These will not be visible to the wider public but will be available for the Spacehive verification team to review.

 There is also the opportunity when filling in your costs page to add in-kind contributions that you have already secured, as well as any funds that you have raised which are for this project.
 See our separate FAQ on this.